spm/spm-docs/docs/tutorials/beginners/installing_spm.md

 # Testing the installation

-* To check that SPM is installed correctly, restart MATLAB and type the following command in the Matlab command window:
+* To check that SPM is installed correctly, restart MATLAB and type the following command in the MATAB command window:

    ```matlab
    spm fmri